umd-lhcb/ut-hw-doc/docs/dcb/dcb_qa/dcb_qa.md

 goes to slot **`JD10`** and **`JP11`** goes to slot **`JD11`**.
 Changing the stave connection is a process, so we'll test the same half on many boards, then swap everything to check the other half.

-!!! note
-    Make sure to program the data GBTxs if the DCB has been powered off since doing so

 For this step, we need to open the **Memory Monitoring** panel in MiniDAQ.
 In the Top panel, double click **DAQ** to open a new window, then keep double